 We’re More Than A Non-Medical Help Provider

-We are supporting students across the UK, influencing knowledge, and shaping models of good practice on how we think, feel and understand lived experiences of Neurodiverse learners in Higher education.
+We’re a team of dedicated individuals who are passionate about making a difference with a deep commitment to supporting students and apprenticeship learners across the UK.
+We are influencing knowledge, and shaping models of good practice on how we think, feel and understand lived experiences of Neurodiverse learners in Higher education.

 Your assurance of quality